Rokuem/typed-vuex-store/readme.md

 A simple solution for vuex and typescript.
 Typed-vuex-store converts all the store actions, mutations, getters and modules to a object to make it typeSafe and easier to use.

+# Benefits

+- JsDocs is kept when the store is converted to a typedStore API.
+- All of the API creation is automatic so it isn't hard to implement.
+- "Go to reference" goes directly to the action/mutation/getter definition.
+- Rename symbol support between store files.
+- Intellisense for actions/mutations/getters.

 ## Creating the store

 Provided that all the options have inferred types, all you need to do is setup the store like this: